MicrosoftDocs/dynamics365smb-docs/business-central/design-details-internal-warehouse-flows.md

 ---
 # Flows for Production, Assembly, and Jobs

-Internal flows, such as picking components and putting away end items for assembly, jobs, and production orders are similar to inbound or outbound flows.
+Internal flows, such as picking components and putting away end items for assembly, projects, and production orders are similar to inbound or outbound flows.
 So, many of the processes might seen familiar.
 This article provides information about how to work with internal warehouse flows with various levels of complexity.

 ## Overview of different configuration options

 You can configure warehouse features in various ways.
 It's important that the options you choose improve your processes without causing overhead.
-The following tables describe typical configurations for dealing with physical goods for production, jobs, and assembly orders.
+The following tables describe typical configurations for dealing with physical goods for production, projects, and assembly orders.

 ### Inbound flow (put-away)